tihuan/ng-interview/README.md

 Step 1: `cd ng-interview`

+Step 2: `npm install; bower install; gulp; gulp serve`

+Step 3: Open your favorite browser and go to url: `http://localhost:3000/`

-Step 2: Open the following two files for the candidate to work on: `searchPanel.directive.js` and `wikiSearch.service.js`.
+Step 3: Open the following two files for the candidate to work on: `searchPanel.directive.js` and `wikiSearch.service.js`.

-Step 3: Pair program with the candidate and help them when necessary.
+Step 4: Pair program with the candidate and help them when necessary.
 Evaluate the candidate's web dev and communication skills along the way!

 NOTE: branch `answer` has the answer, so please feel free to look at it before meeting candidates :)